neema20/SimplyU/README.md

 ##Changelog:

-**The Build Archives are now .7z files; they're Password Protected for Security Purposes.
+**The Build Archives are .7z files; older ones are Password Protected for Security Purposes.
 The Password is "d2fd34".
 Let me know if you don't like this change.
 This helps to prevent Anti-Virus Software from scanning the Archive, and removing it.
-Even though it contains nothing Malicious.**
+Even though it contains nothing Malicious.

+Newer ones are no longer Password protected.**

 ###Release 1.0.0:
 * Fixed some minor bugs with the Updater